Logikon-Solutions/logikonsolutions.github.io/research.md

 ## Publications

-The following publications have been made by the co-founders, but not as projects funded or performed by Logikon Solutions.
+The following publications have been made by the co-founders, but were not funded or performed by Logikon Solutions.

 - **Bayesian analysis of benchmark examples for data-driven site characterization**
   *ASCE-ASME Journal of Risk and Uncertainty in Engineering Systems,<br>Part A: Civil Engineering, 2023*<br>